Japanese Indigo Dyeing Kit

 Each kit makes about 5 litres of dyeing solution, enough to dye about 200 grams of dry cloth (about 5 t-shirts or scarves).
 The dye can be reused up to four times on the same fabric in order to create an intense ‘Japan Blue’ colour.

-You will need your fabric, 2 buckets for dyeing then rinsing, boiling water, chopsticks or tongs, and rubber bands, clips and poles for creating resist dyeing (shibori) patterns.
+You will need your fabric, two buckets, boiling water, tongs and clips for creating resist dyeing (shibori) patterns.